shellylac/acspri_llm_guide/codebook/day1/llm_response_structure.md

 ---
-title: LLM Response Structure
+title: "LLM Response Structure"
-description: How LLMs return data — understanding dictionaries, JSON format, and how to unpack them in Python
+description: "How LLMs return data — understanding dictionaries, JSON format, and how to unpack them in Python"
-tags: [llm, response, json, unpacking, dictionary, pipeline]

 ---

 # 📦 LLM Response Structure